 As someone with the specific job of overseeing the Special Branch merger and as having taken over David Veness' role at ACPO TAM, it is very unlikely that Gormley would not have been aware of both undercover units and their activities.
 Future questions about this were raised in Scottish media in January 2016, with MSP Neil Findlay stating:

 - Phil Gormley has taken up a very important job with Police Scotland.
 He needs to get off on the right footing, so should be completely open about what he knows about the SDS, the NPOIU and the discredited officers who worked for them.
-If he fails to do this then this issue will hang over him and questions that need answered won't go away.
+If he fails to do this then this issue will hang over him and questions that need to be answered won't go away.

 Thames Valley connection